Our Mission

 FOCAF-about-Image.jpg

 Friends of Children and Families, Inc., (FOCAF) provides quality, comprehensive, family centered, early childhood Head Start and Early Head Start services in Ada and Elmore Counties in Idaho.
-This is made possible by a yearly grant provided by the Federal Government, state funds through Temporary Assistance for Needy Families (TANF), USDA meal reimbursement, and other supplemental grants and funds like the Jan Williams Foundation.
+This is made possible by a yearly grant provided by the Federal Government, USDA meal reimbursement, and other supplemental grants and funds like the Jan Williams Foundation.
 In Ada and Elmore Counties, the cities served by FOCAF are Boise, Star, Meridian, Eagle, Kuna, Garden City, Mountain Home, and Glenns Ferry.
-Striving to provide a classroom environment that assists children in becoming life-long learners who possess the skills, knowledge, and attributes necessary to thrive in school and beyond, is at the heart of the organization.
+Striving to provide a classroom and home environment that assists children in becoming life-long learners who possess the skills, knowledge, and attributes necessary to thrive in school and beyond, is at the heart of the organization.
 To enhance the learning and growth of every child and family served, FOCAF works together with families, community partners, school districts and volunteers to accomplish its primary mission of providing high quality early childhood services.
 Family engagement is essential to the success of children, families and the program.
-The importance of parents becoming their child’s primary educator and advocate is greatly emphasized.
+The importance of parents being their child’s primary educator and advocate is greatly emphasized.
 Parents and staff work hand in hand to create an environment of support, trust, love and respect that nurtures the development of the whole child.
 Respect for the strength and dignity of the child and each family member is recognized and valued.
 Every parent is encouraged to be an active participant in all aspects of the program.
 They play an integral part in the governance of the organization.
-FOCAF feels that parent involvement in the program creates a culture that is understanding and responsive to the needs of the community.
+FOCAF feels that parent involvement in the program creates an environment that is understanding and responsive to the needs of the community.

 Non-Discrimination Statement